 Are you a recently qualified or soon to be qualified speech and language therapist?
-Or do you just want a change?
+Or do you just want to try something new?

-We would invite you to join the large, vibrant and incredibly supportive Mainstream Schools Team working in the outer London Borough of Hillingdon.
+We want to invite you to join the incredibly supportive Mainstream Schools Team working in the outer London Borough of Hillingdon.

 Have a look at our Hillingdon Talks, Moves and Plays website to see if we would be a good fit for you

-- You will be responsible for the assessment and therapy for the children attending your allocated schools who have identified SLCN needs including: developmental language disorder, speech difficulties, stammering, selective mutism, learning difficulties and ASD
+- You will be responsible for the assessment and therapy for the children attending your allocated schools who have identified SLCN needs including: developmental language disorder, speech sound disorders, stammering, selective mutism, learning difficulties and autism

-- You will have the opportunity to work directly with the children in groups and individually with an LSA observing the sessions in order to carry out follow up work
+- You will work directly with the children in groups and individually with an LSA observing the sessions in order to run follow up intervention

-- You will have the opportunity to do joint sessions with Occupational Therapists and Physiotherapists
+- You will run joint sessions with Occupational Therapists and Physiotherapists

 - You will offer training, advice and support to school staff

-- You will support parents and keep in regular touch with them via phone calls or meetings, as well as sending them copies of care plans and targets and any reports
+- You will support parents and keep in touch with them via phone calls or meetings, as well as sending them copies of care plans, targets and reports

-- You will jointly plan how to use your time in schools with the SENCO; allowing you to be flexible, creative and effective
+- You will jointly plan how to use your time in schools with the SENCO at termly link planning meetings

 - You will write statutory assessment and annual review reports

-- You will contribute to audits and projects to help develop the service
+- You will be part of clinical working groups to help develop the service

 We are proud to say that the service has:

-- A bright and homely office space to come back to - where you will have opportunities to get informal support, ask questions and talk about your day
+- A bright and homely office space to come back to - where you will get informal support, be able to ask questions and talk about your day

 - An identified buddy to help you settle in and who you can ask lots of questions